Hopes Norwich rapid coronavirus test will get government green light

 He said: “We are receiving the first big batch of tests from our manufacturer and 400 to 500 of those are going to Porton Down, where they will be tested independently against live coronavirus.
 A positive response from the government would be a real endorsement.”

-Dr Clarke said the Norfolk and Norwich University Hospital would be running a small study comparing the test with the ones they are currently using, while the effectiveness of them to test staff and patients in care homes is being investigated in Cambridgeshire.
+Dr Clarke said the Norfolk and Norwich University Hospital would be running a small study comparing the test with ones it was currently using, while the effectiveness of them to test people in care homes was being investigated in Cambridgeshire.

+Dr Clarke said: “The message about what we’ve developed is getting out there.

 Norfolk MPs have backed the work being done at the research park and said mass testing was an essential tool to control the spread of the virus.